lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/Reproducibility.md

 3. How we imported the data into Power BI
 4. How we created the Year by Year Air Quality Index Summary visual.

-This visual is one of the foundation figures within the "Air Quality Index - Year by Year" dashboard in our "Environmental_Metrics" report.
+This visual is one of the foundation figures within the "Air Quality Index - Year by Year" dashboard in our "Grand_Rapids_Environment_Dashboard" report.
 The visual shows the minimum, average, and maximum values of AQI for the City of Grand Rapids over the time span from 2014-2024.

 If the required software and dependencies are needed to be installed, I point you to our Git Repository and go to [Install Instructions](https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact/blob/main/Install_Instructions/install.md).
 This markdown file contains all instructions for everything needed to run our project.